laksle/CS-Projects/Course-Review-API/README.md

 - Calculates course rating and difficulty averages

 Running in Docker:
-TO run this in docker, open terminal in the location of the docker-compose file.
+To run this in docker, you can open terminal in the location of the docker-compose file.
 Then run the following commands: docker compose build docker compose up